JacquesLucke/animation_nodes_manual/content/release_notes/v2_1/mesh/index.md

 single triangle whose area is 1, whose center is 0, and whose orientation is such that if an object was instanced on it, the instance orientation will be 0.

-This node is extremely useful if one wans to instance many meshes with specific transformations.
+This node is extremely useful if one want to instance many meshes with specific transformations.
 Using the *Object Instancer* node would be very inefficient.
 A more efficient approach would be to transform many unity triangles based on the target transformations and then use Blender's face instating to instance